-Soon to be available to lease, a new line up of all-electric mid-size commercial and passenger vans from Groupe PSA brands; Citroën, Vauxhall and Peugeot.
-PSA’s new line up of vans set to go on sale this year are electrified versions of already well-known vans; the Vauxhall Vivaro, Citroën Dispatch and Peugeot Expert.
+Available to lease now, a new line up of all-electric mid-size commercial and passenger vans from Groupe PSA brands; Citroën, Vauxhall and Peugeot.
+PSA’s new line up of vans are electrified versions of already well-known vans; the Vauxhall Vivaro, Citroën Dispatch and Peugeot Expert.
 The aim is for PSA’s entire passenger car and LCV (Light Commercial Vehicle) range to be electrified by 2025.

-Vauxhall have introduced their new all electric panel van the Vivaro-e.
+Vauxhall has introduced its new all electric panel van the Vivaro-e.
 A passenger van variant will also be available, the Vivaro-e Life which can seat up to 9 people.
 The Vivaro-e will be available in 50kWh and 75kWh battery options with a top driving ranges of up to 206 miles WLTP.

 This electric van has a practical Flex Cargo loading extending the cargo length and maximum cargo capacity.
 As with all electric vans the Vivaro-e has automatic transition and has 3 different driving modes ECO, Normal and POWER.
 It also comes with a wide range of driving assistance aids including Lane Keep assist, Traffic Sign Recognition, Drowsiness Alert, Semi Adaptive Cruise Control, Automatic Emergency Breaking.

 Following on from the popular Peugeot Expert a 100% electric version is on the way.
 This new electric van will also be available in 3 lengths as well as 2 battery sizes and will have the ability to rapid charge at public charging stations at speeds of up to 100kW, meaning you can top-up on the go in no time.